jbarratt/serialized-hugo/content/post/2020/effective_tech_diagrams/index.md

 -   **Think about whitespace**.
 Where and how you use space can really impact legibility.
 Diagrams that are too crowded end up being hard to trace, but the same can be true if they’re too sparse.
+-   **Make every pixel work for you**.
+Tufte calls this the "data/ink ratio".
+How much of the 'ink' in your diagram is actually conveying meaning, and how much is purely stylistic or decorative?
 -   **Think about colors**.
 This is a massive field, but colors can have a huge impact in how legible your work is.
-Colorblindness of some type impacts many people, so it’s very important to account for.
+	- Colorblindness of some type impacts many people, so it’s very important to account for.
 Here are [some resources](https://99designs.com/blog/tips/designers-need-to-understand-color-blindness/) to help selecting palettes and also visualizing how your work looks to those who have it.
 (One key takeaway: consider color+texture instead of just color.)
-From a design standpoint, It can really help to work from a consistent color palette across related diagrams.
+	- From a design standpoint, It can really help to work from a consistent color palette across related diagrams.
 See [material.io](https://material.io/design/color/%23tools-for-picking-colors) [canva palettes](https://www.canva.com/colors/color-palettes/&sa=D&ust=1575509827637000), and [color hunt](https://colorhunt.co&sa=D&ust=1575509827638000),